plone/plone.app.robotframework/docs/source/happy.rst

            robotframework.googlecode.com

        [environment]
-       ZSERVER_HOST = 0.0.0.0
+       ZSERVER_PORT = 8080
-       ROBOT_ZOPE_HOST = 0.0.0.0
+       ROBOT_ZOPE_PORT = 8080

        [test]
        environment = environment

-   The *environment*-part and line in *test*-part are optional, but are required to run tests using Internet Explorer (via SauceLabs) later.
+   The *environment*-part and line in *test*-part are optional, but are required to run tests using Internet Explorer and mobile browsers using SauceLabs (as shown later), because SauceLabs proxies only `predefined sets of ports <https://saucelabs.com/docs/connect#localhost>`_.

 Running sauce labs build manually